hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 Configure additional volumes of the instance besides specified by the AMI.
 It's a good idea to familiarize yourself with [AWS's Block Device Mapping docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) to understand the implications of using these attributes.

+To find out more information for an existing AMI to override the configuration, such as `device_name`, you can use the [AWS CLI ec2 describe-images command](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html).

 Each `block_device_mappings` supports the following: